davidthurman/plex-request/readme.md

 ###To do:

-- Continue working on fulfillment system.
+- Continue working on fulfillment system w/ messages from admins.
-- Make admin panel more fully featured.
+- Checkboxes for request status on admin panel.
+Also sort by status with tabs.